bitshares/docs.bitshares.org/_sources/bitshares/user/dex-margin-mechanics.txt

 When will a margin call happen?
 *******************************

 This is where it gets complicated.
+Margin Call are only possible if the feed price is below your call price.
 A margin call will happen whenever the squeeze protection price goes above the call price of your position.
 To better understand how this works, let's go back to our margin position and look at collateral ratios:

 Say we have the following: